bmoscon/cryptostore/README.md

 ### Running Cryptostore

 Once installed with pip, an executable is placed on the path, so you can simply run `cryptostore` to start the collector.
-It depends on a config.yaml file.
+It requires a `config.yaml` file.
 If its not in the current working directory, you can specify the path to the config with the `--config` option.

 An example [config](config.yaml), with documentation inline is provided in the root of the repository.